apache/incubator-heron/website2/docs/user-manuals-heron-explorer.md

 ## Installation

-The Heron Explorer is installed automatically if you follow the Heron tools installation tutorial in the [Quick Start Guide](../../getting-started#step-1-download-the-heron-tools).
+The Heron Explorer is installed automatically if you follow the Heron tools installation tutorial in the [Quick Start Guide](getting-started-local-single-node#step-1-download-the-heron-tools). x
 ## Commands

 The commands available for the Heron Explorer are listed in the table below.